DataDog/sirun/README.md

 ## Usage

-Create a JSON file with the following properties.
+Create a JSON or YAML file with the following properties.

 * **`run`**: The command to run and test.
 You can format this like a shell command with arguments, but note that it will not use a shell as an